J-Labodi/Currency-Converter/README.md

 As an extension of the initial currency conversion microservice, the application has been refactored by implementing full CRUD functionality.

-This feature supporting the following requests:
+This feature supports the following requests:

-* PUT request generates a call to the external rates service and update the rate value (for a specific currency) in the XML data store.
+* PUT request generates a call to the external rates service and updates the rate value (for a specific currency) in the XML data store.
-* POST request gets the currency rate and value (for a new currency) and insert a new record in the XML data store.
+* POST request gets the currency rate and value (for a new currency) and inserts a new record in the XML data store.
-* DEL request makes a currency unavaialble to the service (Error 1200).
+* DEL request makes a currency unavailable to the service (Error 1200).

 CRUD functionality may be accessed through the following requests: